 |Posted: Tue Jul 30th, 2013 11:38 pm||

-I used this controller many years ago for my big LGB train on a 150-foot dogbone layout running between my house and garage.
-It did the job with no strain!
+I used this controller many years ago, for my big L.G.B. train on a 150-foot dogbone layout running between my house & garage.

-I'm still able to get the sounds I want by manipulating the Direction switch with the required manual "touch".
+I'm still able to get the sounds I want, by manipulating the Direction switch with the required manual "touch".

-Is this a testimony praising the Analog over the DCC control system ?
+Is this a testimony praising the Analog over the D.C.C. control system ?